Deep South tornado outbreak: 2 dead from twister in the dark

 A total of 73 tornado warnings and 120 severe thunderstorm warnings were issued from Tuesday afternoon to Wednesday morning, said Matthew Elliott, a meteorologist at the Storm Prediction Center in Norman, Oklahoma.

-The deaths in hard-hit Flatwood occurred when a tree fell on a mobile home, one of several there, Montgomery County Sherriff Derrick Cunningham confirmed.
-A community center, located on the same road where the fatalities occurred, was destroyed.
-He said search and rescue teams were going door to door Wednesday to account for all residents.
+Montgomery County Sherriff Derrick Cunningham said a community center in Flatwood, on the same road where the fatalities occurred, was destroyed, and that search and rescue teams were going door to door Wednesday to account for all residents.

 “We've got mobile homes that were flipped.
 We've got mobiles homes that had trees fall across them.
 There is a lot of damage back there, a lot of power lines that are down,” Cunningham said.